RY997/Thesis/thesis.typ

 ) <subsystem-component>

 === Artemis Server
 The Artemis Server, meticulously crafted using Java and Spring Boot, stands as a cornerstone in the endeavors discussed within this thesis.
-Iris, a pivotal subsystem, is integrated into the Code Editor as an Iris code editor session, observed within the Code Editor component, as exemplified in @server-component.
-For seamless user interaction, the message resource and session resource expose pertinent REST endpoints, allowing users to perform actions such as creating a code editor session and communicating with Iris (FR1.1), as well as executing individual steps of an exercise plan (FR1.3).
+Iris, a pivotal subsystem, is integrated into the Code Editor and uses Iris code editor session to manage the interactions between Code Editor and Iris, observed within the Code Editor component, as exemplified in @server-component.
+For seamless user interaction, the message resource and session resource expose pertinent REST endpoints, allowing users to perform actions such as creating a code editor session and communicating with Iris (FR1), as well as executing individual steps of an exercise plan (FR5).

 @server-class offers a static structural overview of the server classes related to the IrisCodeEditorSessionService, a critical class for Iris Chatbot functionality, presented as a UML class diagram.
 The IrisCodeEditorSessionService relies on the IrisSettingsService to fetch the currently configured guidance template for the course in which the user is engaged.
-It further utilizes repository classes to locate and validate sessions and messages.
-Message storage is facilitated by the IrisMessageService, while communication with Pyris is managed through the IrisConnectorService to obtain a response from the Language Model Manager (LLM).
+It further utilizes repository classes to locate and validate sessions, messages and exercise plan steps.
+Message storage is facilitated by the IrisMessageService, while communication with Pyris is managed through the IrisConnectorService to obtain a response from LLM.
 This response is parsed and subsequently relayed to the user via the IrisWebsocketService.
 This intricate interplay of services underscores the comprehensive functionality of the Artemis Server, particularly in the context of Iris and its dynamic integration within the Code Editor.

 #figure(
   image("figures/artemis-server.svg", width: 80%),